tonypilz/singleton/README.md

 In this paragraph some minor aspects to using this library will be discussed.

 ### Thread Savety
 This library is not threadsave.
 But in most cases, this is not a problem since registration/deregistration of global instances usually happen at the beginning and during shutdown which is usually done by a single thread.
-And in the time between calls to `global::instance<T>()` are constant and therefore thread save.
+And in the meantime calls to `global::instance<T>()` are thread save since they do not change data.

 ### Static destruction
-Since static variables are used to provide global instance access one should keep in mind that they will run out of scope during static destruction and that they should not be used anyomore at that point in time.
+Since static variables are used to provide global instance access one should keep in mind that they will be destroyed during static destruction and that they should not be used anyomore at that point in time.
 The general recommendation is to not access global instances anymore after leaving function main.

-### Customization
+### Customizing the Library
- Since this library is rather small (~200 sloc) with 5 relevant classes it can be customized easily.
+ Since this library is rather small (~200 sloc) with 5 relevant classes it can be customized fairly easy.
 For more details see section [Under the Hood](#under-the-hood) below.

-### Comparision with the classical singleton
+### Comparision with the Classical Singleton

 The library improves the classical singleton with respect to
  - testing